mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

      - :icon:`check`

-     - Sends the alert to a user who belongs to the Organization, either by email or text message.
+     - Sends the alert by email or text message to a specified
+       |service| user.

-       - Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| user's account.
+       1. Select :guilabel:`SMS` to send these alerts to the mobile number configured for the |service| user in their :ref:`Account page <profile-page>`.

-       - Select :guilabel:`Email` to send these alerts to the email address configured for each |service| user's account.
+       2. Select :guilabel:`Email` to send these alerts to the email address configured for the |service| user in their :ref:`Account page <profile-page>`.
           :guilabel:`Email` is checked by default.

    * - Email